-Early shift at maternity unit.
+Early shift in maternity department.
 Went to delivery unit, told to go to ward until clinic at 9am.
-Ward very busy (usual).
+Ward very busy as usual.
 I was asked to give drugs out.
-Whilst doing this 3 SHOs and some registrars on ward undertaking rounds simultaneously.
+Whilst doing this three SHOs and some registrars on ward undertaking rounds simultaneously.
 Chaos.

-I saw one put some prostin in a lady (to induce labour) but no CTG monitor started.
+I saw one doctor put some prostin in a lady (to induce labour) but no CTG monitor started.
 I put one on and told midwife in charge; she had not been told about the prostin by the doctor.

-Reflective note: communication between doctors and midwives is very poor - Drs write in notes but midwives not aware.
-Why is it so bad - this is dangerous?
+Reflective note Communication between doctors and midwives is very poor - Drs write in notes but midwives not aware.
+Why is it so bad?
+This is dangerous.

-Source: reflective notes, personal practice Tuesday 23rd January 1996
+Source Reflective notes, personal practice Maternity Department 23rd January 1996

 In many ways one sensed that this unit felt inferior to the stand-alone maternity hospital and that it was fighting for survival.
-Part of a large city teaching hospital, the smaller unit appeared 'swamped' by the geography of the larger organisation of which it was a part and by the threat provided by the reputation of the larger maternity unit.
+Part of a large teaching hospital, the smaller maternity department appeared 'swamped' by the geography of the larger organisation, a phenomenon that was both symbolised in, and a reality of, the mothers' hospital notes.
+These were constructed with information concerning care being filed concurrently, irrespective of medical condition, rather than the maternity section being held as a separate or contained entity.
+Accessing new information in these notes was often time-consuming and frustrating for busy staff.

+The maternity department also seemed threatened by the reputation of the larger maternity hospital.
 Lacking the physically and psychologically cohesive features of its sister unit, this department maintained a sense of cohesion through its small numbers and response to perceived external threat.
 The fear of being overwhelmed by the larger unit, both physically and 'culturally' if they merged on one site, remained an underlying tension throughout the study period.